HealthCheckbox

 During Surgery

-During the surgery, your surgeon will remove all affected and damaged tissue while preserving as much healthy tissue as possible.
-They may need to perform microsurgery to repair specific nerves or blood vessels.
-The surgeon might also smooth or shape the end of your bone and often sew the muscle to the bone for additional support.
-Enough soft tissue will be left at the stump’s end to allow for proper closure.
+During the surgery, surgeons will remove all affected and damaged tissue and preserve as much healthy tissue as possible.
+To repair nerves and blood vessels, they need to do a microsurgery.
+There is a possibility that the surgeon might refine or shape the bone end and often proceed to do any sewing for the muscle to the bone for support.
+Enough soft tissue must be left at the end of the stump for good closure.

 You may have already talked with your surgeon about a specific type of prosthesis.
 In certain situations, they may take additional steps during your surgery to help prepare you for that prosthesis.
 Examples of these steps include: